 Types of minimally invasive spine surgery

-If you have been diagnosed with a spine condition and advised to undergo a spine surgery to treat your spine condition, we encourage you to research our minimally invasive procedures at Laser Spine Institute.
-Some spine conditions that may require surgical treatment include degenerative disc disease, bone spurs, herniated disc, bulging disc, ligament hypertrophy and spinal foraminal stenosis, all of which cause nerve root compression.
-Surgery is aimed at decompressing the impacted nerve to reduce pain and symptoms of the spine condition.
+If you have been diagnosed with a spine condition and advised to undergo surgery, we encourage you to research minimally invasive procedures at Laser Spine Institute.
+Some of the spine conditions we treat include degenerative disc disease, bone spurs, herniated disc, bulging disc, ligament hypertrophy and spinal foraminal stenosis.

 Advantages of Laser Spine Institute’s minimally invasive spine surgery: